Custom HTTP Delivery

 - ##EXTERNALTICKETID##.
 This captures the external system's identifier for the ticket that is being created by the integration so that LogicMonitor can refer to it in future actions on that ticket.

-In the above example, a custom HTTP delivery method is used to integrate LogicMonitor with the LogicMonitor Certification Platform.
-A custom datasource monitor's user's scores.
+In the above example, a custom HTTP delivery method is used to integrate LogicMonitor with the LogicMonitor Certification Platform, where a custom datasource monitors user scores.
 When a user fails the exam, their course data is reset.
 When the alert clears, the user will be un-enrolled from the exam and must purchase another attempt.